 Esther acts for high net-worth individuals, institutional, charitable and corporate clients on a wide variety of transactional matters, and is experienced in dealing with acquisitions, disposals and re-financing of farms and estates with (or without) subsidies and environmental scheme agreements.
 Esther’s experience also extends to overage agreements, options and conditional contracts, easements and landlord and tenant concerns.
-Esther also advises on complex private rights of way matters and boundary queries.
+Esther also advises on complex private rights of way matters, commons law and boundary queries.

 Esther advises on diversification projects, including commercial lettings and renewable energy projects (such as wind farms and anaerobic digestion plants).
 She has also acted for a number of landowners in relation to sales of land and options for commercial and large scale residential development, including new garden towns.

-Esther undertakes a broad range of work within the team but has a particular specialism in advising on agricultural tenancy matters both under the Agricultural Holdings Act 1986 and the Agricultural Tenancies Act 1995.
+Esther’s experience also extends to advising on agricultural tenancy matters both under the Agricultural Holdings Act 1986 and the Agricultural Tenancies Act 1995.
 Esther has acted for clients at the First-Tier Tribunal (Property Chamber) (Agricultural Land and Drainage) in relation to succession applications and land drainage disputes.
 Esther produces a series of podcasts addressing key questions arising out of the occupation of land by agricultural tenants.

 Esther grew up in the South West.
 Before qualifying as a Solicitor, Esther studied Linguistics at Durham University and then completed her Common Professional Examination and Legal Practice Course in Bristol.